-While Bitcoin is trading more than 150% above its March lows, there have been some doubts that the cryptocurrency is going to enter a full-blown bull run.
+While Bitcoin is Betfair Trading more than 150% above its March lows, there have been some doubts that the cryptocurrency is going to enter a full-blown bull run.

-Skeptics of the bull case cite trends like the economy, which still remains in a dismal shape despite trillions of dollars worth of stimulus from the world’s governments.
+Skeptics of the bull case cite trends like the economy, which still remains in a dismal shape despite trillions of pounds worth of stimulus from the world’s governments.

 However, key technical and on-chain signals are showing that the start of a bull run might be nearer than we think.

 Bitcoin Prints Two Key Signs Showing a Bull Run Is Near